bluca/mkosi/mkosi.md

   image.
 This will parse the command line and `mkosi.default` file as it would do on `build`, but only output what it is configured for and not actually build anything.`

+`package-list`

+: Outputs a machine-readable (newline separated) list of all packages that would be downloaded and installed for an image build.
+This will parse the command line and `mkosi.default` file as it would do on `build`, but only output the list to standard output and not actually build anything.`

 `shell`